-NCDOT-Division 7: Mr. Stephen Robinson presented the Division Engineer report and highlighted a few of the updates: a new Greensboro/Chapel Hill Road @ Snow Camp all-way stop and new crosswalks at S. Church @ Edgewood and St. Mark Church @ Boone Station.
+NCDOT-Division 7: Mr. Stephen Robinson presented the Division Engineer report and highlighted a few projects since the last update: a new Greensboro/Chapel Hill Road @ Snow Camp all-way stop and new crosswalks at S. Church @ Edgewood and St. Mark Church @ Boone Station.
+Mr. Robinson also reported that SPOT 6.0 will be postponed after quantitative scores are released due to funding shortfalls.
+Workgroups are meeting to decide how best to move forward.